silhavyj/KIV-VSS-Benchmark/README.md

 ### Configuration

-Depending on your desire, you will need to uncomment on of the following methods in `main.cpp` as well as adjust the configuration in `config.h`.
+Depending on your desires, you will need to uncomment one of the following methods in `main.cpp` as well as adjust the configuration in `config.h`.

 ```c++
 int main()